 The degree change might not have an influence on the reputation of athletic trainers so why do it?

 The perception of Program Directors, who oversee programs at the master’s level is that students at the graduate level show an increase in maturity, commitment to the profession and benefit from a higher quality of clinical experience.
-This will aid the public’s perception of athletic training and ensure proper professional alignment with other health care professions.
+This will aid the public’s perception of athletic training with other health care professions.
 It’s also been shown that the retention of ATs who have a master’s is better than those who don’t.
 This longevity also impacts reputation.

 Will changing the degree level increase salaries?

 There is data to prove athletic trainers with a master’s degree earn more than those with a bachelors; however, as part of the review process a health care economist conducted a study specific to athletic training education.
 The research shows degree level alone is not a strong indicator of salary increase.
 But, years of full time employment plus an advanced degree can lead to an increased salary.
 In addition, ATs who have a master’s are more likely to stay in the profession and again that is one of the components that leads to increased salary.